At a Glance

 Inventory management not only tracks what you have on hand, it also looks at your supply chain: making sure you have options for getting what you need when you need it.
 One part of inventory management is getting your basic supplies: making sure your customers receive their finished products when they need them is another.
 Having viable shipping options to ensure your merchandise arrives on time means gathering even more information and constantly updating your options.
 A common option used by a large number of companies, especially retailers, is vendor managed inventory.

-Start tracking and managing raw materials efficiently, schedule a free consultation with Xcelpros.
+Start tracking and managing raw materials efficiently, schedule a consultation with Xcelpros.

 Vendor Managed Inventory